reallyreally/discourse-mailgun/README.md

 Once the plugin is installed, you'll need to configure a few things:

 * Mailgun API key - which you can retrieve in your mailgun settings
-* Discourse Base URL - the URL where your discourse is available
-* Discourse API key - you can create one in the discourse admin panel
-* Discourse API username

 You can do this in the plugin settings page.